A 200 metre long concrete footpath made from recycled glass and plastic bottles has been laid in Hoppers Crossing.

-A two-hundred-metre long concrete footpath made with 199,000 recycled glass and plastic bottles has been laid in Hoppers Crossing this month, in a Victorian first trial.
+A 200-metre long concrete footpath made with 199,000 recycled glass and plastic bottles has been laid in Hoppers Crossing this month, in a Victorian first trial.

-The concrete aggregate for the footpath contains shredded recycled plastics between four and eight millimetres, and glass fines – leftover glass particles typically between 3 and 8 millimetres in size.
+The concrete aggregate for the footpath contains shredded recycled plastics between 4 and 8 mm and glass fines – leftover glass particles typically between 3 and 8 mm in size.
 Glass fines are too small to be recycled during the normal recycling process and would otherwise be stockpiled or sent to landfill.

 The glass fines and plastic are bound directly into the concrete using a similar technique to traditional aggregate materials.
 Importantly the aggregate blend meets the required strength and standard requirements for footpath construction, with testing showing similar wear resistance to control samples.